elastic/search-ui/README.md

 `SearchProvider` is lightweight and deeply configurable.

-_Read the [Advanced Configuration Guide](./ADVANCED.md#advanced-configuration) for how to use it with other search providers._
+_Read the [Advanced Configuration Guide](./ADVANCED.md#advanced-configuration) for how to use another search provider._

 ### 4. Components